davidstrauss/desktop-configuration/README.md

 ## Coexistence with Windows

-After a complete wipe of the EFI partition, Windows won't have .
+After a complete wipe of the EFI partition, Windows won't have its required resources to boot.

-1. Boot from Windows install media (F8 for the boot menu on Asus boards).
+1. Boot from Windows install media (F8 for the boot menu on Asus boards and F12 on ThinkPad).
 1. Use `diskpart` to assign a drive letter (like `G`) to the EFI partition (which should be labeled `System`).
 1. Restore boot files: